ttscoff/bunch/bunch-files/apps.md

 ## Quitting Apps {#quitting}

 Put an exclamation point before the app name to quit that app if it's open.
-This works on apps that respond to the AppleScript "quit" command, which is most apps.
 For example, to quit Mail and launch MailMate instead:

     !Mail
     MailMate

 You can also have apps [launch when closing the Bunch]({{ site.baseurl }}/docs/bunch-files/run-on-close.html#doublenegative).

+If the app in question is not responding, see the troubleshooting section on [App Names]({{ site.baseurl }}/docs/troubleshooting#appnames).